Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 • Vinegar and water have been proven to get the snow off a vehicle.

-How Do I Get Snow Out of My Car Without Scratching it?
+How Do I Get Snow Out of My Car Without Scratching It?

 To get snow out of your car without scratching it: